 PRIMES-USA: How to Apply

-This page provides instructions for applying to PRIMES-USA, a nationwide research program for high school juniors living outside Greater Boston.
-To apply to MIT PRIMES, a research program for students living within driving distance from Boston, see How to Apply to MIT PRIMES.
-To apply to PRIMES Circle, a math enrichment program for local students from urban public high schools, see How to Apply to PRIMES Circle page.
+This page provides instructions for applying to PRIMES-USA , a nationwide research program for high school juniors and sophomores living in the U.S. outside Greater Boston.
+To apply to MIT PRIMES , a research program for students living within driving distance from Boston, see How to Apply to MIT PRIMES .
+To apply to PRIMES Circle , a math enrichment program for local students from urban public high schools, see How to Apply to PRIMES Circle page.

-High school juniors (including home schooled) residing in the United States are eligible, if they live no closer than 50 miles from Boston.
-Students residing within driving distance from Boston should apply to the MIT section of PRIMES.
-Sophomores may be allowed to apply, if they plan to graduate one year early, and can provide a confirmation letter from school.
+High school juniors and sophomores (including home schooled) residing in the United States are eligible, if they live no closer than 50 miles from Boston.
+Students residing within driving distance from Boston should apply to the MIT section of PRIMES .

 It is not required but preferable that the applicant meets one of these criteria: